edupinhata/25Q2-computer-theory/README.md

 # 25Q2-computer-theory
 Repository with programs developed in the 2025 2nd quarter course Computer Theory in UFABC, Brazil.

+# Exercises

+## Colorize

+Implement an algorithm that solves the graph edges coloring problem.

+## Knapsack

+Run an algorithm to solve the fractional knapsack problem.

 # Members
 - Eduardo Pinhata - @edupinhata
 - Rafael Paniccia Cassetta - @drsigma